 Ferguson officer Darren Wilson in talks to resign; grand jury decision nears

-As a grand jury gets closer to announcing its decision, Ferguson Police Officer Darren Wilson, who fatally shot Michael Brown, is in the final stages of negotiations with city officials to resign, sources close to the talks said.
+As a grand jury gets closer to deciding whether or not to indict Officer Darren Wilson, the man who fatally shot Michael Brown is in the final stages of negotiations with Ferguson city officials to resign, sources close to the talks said.

-The grand jury hearing evidence is preparing to meet Friday for what might be its final session.
-A decision on whether to charge Wilson in the death of the unarmed teen could come the same day, law enforcement officials have said.
+The grand jury was in session Friday, as it has been for weeks.
+A decision on whether to formally charge Wilson in Brown's death could come the same day, law enforcement officials have said.

-Wilson maintains he has done nothing wrong, and the resignation talks have hinged on whether a grand jury returns an indictment against him in Brown's death, the sources said.
+Wilson has maintained he's done nothing wrong, and the resignation talks have hinged on whether he is indicted, the sources said.

-While Wilson has told associates he would resign to help ease pressure and protect his fellow officers, he's expressed concern about resigning while the grand jury was hearing evidence for fear it would appear he was admitting fault.
+While Wilson has told associates he would resign to help ease pressure and protect his fellow officers, he has expressed concern about resigning while the grand jury was still hearing evidence for fear it would appear he was admitting fault.

-Wilson could announce as soon as Friday his plans to resign, the same day a St. Louis County grand jury meets to deliberate and possibly decide on an indictment.
+The Ferguson officer could announce his plans to resign as soon as Friday, the same day a St. Louis County grand jury meets to deliberate and possibly decide on an indictment.

-The officer, who has six years on the force with no disciplinary issues on his record, is on paid administrative leave.
+Wilson, who has six years on the force with no disciplinary issues on his record, is currently on paid administrative leave.
 If he returns to duty, he will have to undergo two psychological evaluations, authorities have said.